Architecture

 - Birthday calendars are read-only — The Birthdays calendar is auto-generated

-- macOS only — EventKit is an Apple framework; cal exits gracefully on other platforms
+- macOS only — EventKit is an Apple framework; ical exits gracefully on other platforms

-- Date ranges required — EventKit requires bounded queries; cal does not support unbounded event fetches
+- Date ranges required — EventKit requires bounded queries; ical does not support unbounded event fetches